Harpreet88/Apartment-Rent-Classifier/README.md

 # Apartment-Rent-Classifier

-![image](https://github.com/user-attachments/assets/ce6a2069-9853-458a-af9b-4b9206e5c83a)

-### Dashboard Link: https://vimeo.com/1060750460?share=copy#t=0

 ## Project Overview

 This project analyzes apartment rental data to explore rental prices based on various features like location, apartment size, amenities, and more.
 The project focuses on visualizing trends in rental prices using Power BI.
 The main goal of this project is to explore apartment rents and uncover trends in rental prices based on various influencing factors.

+![image](https://github.com/user-attachments/assets/ce6a2069-9853-458a-af9b-4b9206e5c83a)

+### Dashboard Link: https://vimeo.com/1060750460?share=copy#t=0

 This involves:

 Data cleaning and preprocessing
-Exploratory Data Analysis (EDA) and feature engineering Creating visualizations and dashboards in Power BI
+Exploratory Data Analysis (EDA) and feature engineering Creating visualizations and dashboards in Power BI and derived some new columns.

 Key Features
 Spatial Analysis: Visualizing apartment rent trends on geographical maps in Power BI.
-Time Series Analysis: Analyzing rental price trends over time.
 Data Classification: Exploring the distribution of rental prices across various apartment features like size, location, and amenities.

-Technologies Used
+## Technologies Used
 Power BI: Creating dashboards for analysis and visualizations.
 Python: Data preprocessing and feature engineering (Pandas, NumPy).
 SQL: Data querying for analysis.